codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do nurses carry around red crayons?
-Sometimes they need to draw blood.
+I tried to write a chemistry joke, but could never get a reaction.

 ## Daily Trivia

-Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
+Laserjet and inkjet printers are both examples of what type of printer?
- 1. Shellshock
+ 1. Dot matrix printer
- 2. Corrupted Blood
+ 2. Daisywheel printer
- 3. Shellscript
+ 3. Impact printer
- 4. Heartbleed
+ 4. Non-impact printer

 <details>
   <summary>Answer</summary>
-  Heartbleed
+  Non-impact printer
 </details>